holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

 # Making PKGBUILD
- Must already done [building chroot environment](../Building%20chroot%20environment.md) and then mounted its partition to /mnt/lfs.
+ Must already done the [building chroot environment](../Building%20chroot%20environment.md) and then mounted its partition to /mnt/lfs.

 As root user on host